Welcome to the Department of Pesticide Regulation

 (a) The operator of the property shall assure that signs are posted around treated fields in the following circumstances:

-(2) All greenhouse applications, unless access is controlled in a manner that assures no employee (other that the handlers making the application) will enter, work in, remain in, or pass through the greenhouse during the application and the restricted entry interval; and
+(2) Applications in an entirely enclosed space unless access is controlled in a manner that assures no employee (other than the handlers making the application) will enter, work in, remain in, or pass through the enclosed space during the application and the restricted entry interval.

 (1) The skull and crossbones symbol near the center of the sign;